“Streets Raised Us. Horses Saved Us.”

 Best First-Time Director, San Jose Independent Film Festival

-Official Selection, British Indie Film & Music Festival, Geneva International Film Festival,
+Official Selection, British Indie Film and Music Festival, Geneva International Film Festival, WRPN Women’s International Film Festival

 Semi-Finalist, Berlin Shorts Awards, Seattle Filmmaker Awards, Sacramento Independent Film Festival, New Orleans International Film Awards, Chicago Filmmaker Awards